strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 #### Controller

+We mentioned the controller earlier.
 We are not going to cover controller today.
 Because there is a lot of work to do in controller and I will have a whole episode for that.

 ### Applying This to Your Own Project